 Once you have narrowed your list of programs, it’s time to make your application as good as it can be.
 Think carefully about how to present yourself in your personal statement and whom to request recommendations from.
 You will also need to prepare for the admissions interview, if there is one.
 Check out our guide and a list of tips from Duke graduate students and faculty.

-Tips and insights from Duke graduate students and faculty on what to do and what to avoid when applying to graduate school.
+Tips and insights from Duke graduate students and faculty on what to do and what to avoid.

-A checklist of various aspects to consider when evaluating a graduate program's fit for you.
-Download the table and use it to take notes as you do your research.
+A checklist of various factors in evaluating a graduate program's fit for you.
+Download the table (Word) and use it to take notes as you do your research.